robreder/RaspySayIp4Addr/README.md

 So whenever the raspby will be booted it will tell you the actual IP-addresses after 30 seconds.

 ## Testing
-You can test the output by running the script "run.sh".
+Plug an ear plug into the raspy.
+Then you can test the output by running the script "run.sh".
+You should here a voice that starts with "...".
+Then it will say all IP addresses that are currently set on your system.
+To know that there is the next IP address the output will repeat the three dots.
+E.g. ("...127.0.0.1...192.168.1.23...192.168.1.24") if WIFI and ethernet have got an address from the DHCP server.

 Have fun!